nicerobot/meta/README.md

 `text-plain` is a language based on Struxt.
+First, to define Struxt:

 ## Struxt - Structured Text ##

 Structured ... like XML.

 Readable   ... like plain text.

 ## For example ##